The impact of fashion on the environment: understanding the issues and acting on them

 The fashion industry is responsible for approximately 10% of global greenhouse gas emissions, this is more than the emissions of all international flights and maritime shipping combined2.
 Fashion has an impact on the environment in terms of CO2 emissions and is also responsible for 35% of the plastic microfibres released in oceans, and 20% of industrial water pollution3

 This harmful environmental impact is multiplied by the increasingly high demand for the production of clothes.
-Production rates are higher than ever due to what has become known as fast fashion.
-This is the sale of low-quality and cheap clothes, and has boosted the creation of new collections and products.
+What is now known as 'fast fashion' - the sale of cheap, low-quality clothes - has stimulated the creation of new collections and new products.
 The use of unsustainable materials, and an increasing amount of waste in the production and retail phases as collections are renewed every six months.

 The result?
 Thousands of unsold clothing end up in landfills each year.
 It has become clear that the fashion industry needs a revolution to reduce its environmental impact and align to a more sustainable long-run trajectory.